google/googletest/googletest/README.md

 When building Google Test as a standalone project, the typical workflow starts
 with:

+    git clone https://github.com/google/googletest.git -b release-1.10.0
+    cd googletest
-    mkdir mybuild       # Create a directory to hold the build output. cd mybuild
+    mkdir build          # Create a directory to hold the build output. cd build
-    cmake ${GTEST_DIR}  # Generate native build scripts.
+    cmake ..             # Generate native build scripts for Google Test

-If you want to build Google Test's samples, you should replace the last command with

-    cmake -Dgtest_build_samples=ON ${GTEST_DIR}

 If you are on a \*nix system, you should now see a Makefile in the current directory.
-Just type 'make' to build gtest.
+Just type `make` to build gtest.

+    make

+And if you are a system administrator, you can simply install Google Test.

+    sudo make install    # Install in /usr/local/ by default

 If you use Windows and have Visual Studio installed, a `gtest.sln` file and several `.vcproj` files will be created.
 You can then build them using Visual